 Toolkit for modeling complex datasets with collections of user-friendly tables

-ObjTables: Toolkit for modeling complex datasets with collections of user-friendly tables
+ObjTables: Toolkit for modeling complex data as collections of user-friendly tables with the ease of Excel and the power of schemas

 ObjTables is a toolkit for using schemas to model collections of tables that represent complex datasets, combining the ease of use of Excel with the rigor and power of schemas.